charliekhc/bomy/20260419_andy_bomy_proposal_v2.md

   - Report to Charlie + filed in audit bucket
 - **Data residency trigger review** (annual): if Malaysian regulator issues residency requirement, ADR-05 migration criteria triggers and we move to ap-southeast-5

-**Incident disclosure:** PDPA breach notification to Commissioner within 72 hours of discovery (per PDPA 2024 amendment).
-Runbook lives in the on-call handbook.
+**Incident disclosure (provisional, pending legal validation):** Current working target is notification to the Personal Data Protection Commissioner within 72 hours of discovery, aligned with PDPA 2024 amendment guidance.
+The exact SLA, trigger thresholds (what qualifies as a "breach" under the amended Act), notification channel, and notifier role **must be validated by external legal counsel before the go-live runbook is finalized in Stage 9.** The 72-hour figure in this proposal should be treated as the working assumption for planning, not as fixed policy.

 ---